stealthman22/100-days-of-code/log.md

 DAY 33 (17th April 2019)

 Worked through the portfolio project.
 Incoporating an image slider after followingBrad Traversy's tutorial.
 Encountering a problem  of empty backgrounds and buttons not working well.
 It's exhausting.

+DAY 34 (18th April 2019)

+Stil on the project , this is definitely taking too long.
+Might just give up on the image slider and build something decent with just one background image.
+But in all I am learning a lot.
+Slower than I wish, but learning still.